davidrosenberg/mlcourse/course-faq.md

 As a specific example, here Andrej Karpathy
 [makes the case](https://medium.com/@karpathy/yes-you-should-understand-backprop-e2f06eab496b#.cqsiru2ei)
 for really understanding the math of backprop.
-I'll collect more as I find them.
-(Please let [me](mailto:dr129@nyu.edu) know of good specific examples.)